 Prerequisite(s): MRKT1011.
-Offered at Providence, Providence CE 4.5 Quarter Credit Hours

 MRKT2050 Qualitative Research

 The course provides a broad overview of qualitative market research methods.
 Covering such exploratory techniques as focus groups, in-depth interviews and observations, this course familiarizes students with the appropriate uses and limitations of qualitative market research.
 Students use qualitative market research techniques to gain preliminary insight into decision-making problems and opportunities.